crmoratelli/flask-sqlalchemy/Readme.md

 4. Rest's Access

-    Use Postman to test the rests.
+    Use Postman or CURL to test the rests.